 Is there an end?

-I’ve maintained my weight loss over two decades and firmly believe it’s because weights, for me, are about more fitness.
+I’ve maintained my weight loss for 2+ decades and firmly believe it’s because weights, for me, are about more fitness.

 My workouts are at 4am when I can snag ‘me’ time before ‘everyone else’ time begins.